Genesis-Embodied-AI/gs-madrona/README.md

 - PBR material and texture support
 - Output rendering results to video files

+## Supported Platforms and Environments
+**gs-madrona** has been tested only with Ubuntu 22.04 and Ubuntu 24.04 with python 3.10 and 3.12.
+The rendering pipeline also high depends on CUDA, so an NVIDIA graphics card with CUDA 12+ support is required for running it.
+It might also work with other platform and environments, but there is no guarantee right now.

 ## Performance
 FPS comparison of rendering [Franka](https://github.com/Genesis-Embodied-AI/Genesis/blob/main/genesis/assets/xml/franka_emika_panda/panda.xml) with gs-madrona rasterizer and raytracer